 As an undergraduate student at Queen's you may be expected to find resources such as journal articles, books as well as primary sources to help you with your assignments.

 To get started, refer to your module handbook or reading list provided by your tutor.
 This will provide details of all material you need to read for your assignments.
 Much of this content may be available to you on Canvas, but in some cases you may be expected to find books, book chapters and journal articles yourself using the Library at Queen's.
-This guide will get you started.

 Access